 It’s the perfect game for remote teams to engage in simple and easy trivia games.
 Your team answers icebreaker or trivia questions about themselves and then QuizBreaker generates “Who said what” quiz questions around them for your team or friends to answer.
 You can customize the quizzes to go out whenever it is an online tool convenient for you as well as add your own icebreaker questions to personalize it to your team and just get the correct answers.
 To get started head over to our sign-up page here.

 4) What did you hear?

 A fun game similar to the concept of Pictionary, everyone will need a piece of paper and a pen/pencil.
 One of your team members will think of a simple object or symbol, for example, a stop sign or a happy face.
 That team member will describe it to everyone as they try to illustrate it.
 The first person to draw the correct image wins.
 Try to play it for a few rounds as it helps your team’s communication skills.
 The best part of this activity is that no one needs to be an artist and it allows for fun and friendly competition.

 A great game that everyone loves to play.
 Share your screen and be sure to have a whiteboard open, there is a good idea like this one here.

-A good way to play hangman is to choose words that best describe one another or adjectives that describe your company culture.
+A good way to play this popular game is to choose words that best describe one another or adjectives that describe your company culture.
 It is effective in getting to know each other and it boosts team morale through word games.

 6) Team Superlatives

 As you get to know each other, team superlatives are a fun way to connect and engage your group.
 Create a list of superlatives that are funny yet general enough to award to each one of your teammates.
 Once you create the list send it separately to each of your colleagues so they can add who they think best fits each superlative.
 Everyone needs to send them back to you so you can put together the list.